Rapa Nui Culture!

 Nov 24

-ise early to witness the moai at sunrise, bathed in the soft hues of dawn.
-Enjoy free time to explore before your flight back to Santiago.
+Get an early start to witness the moai at sunrise, bathed in the soft hues of dawn.
+Enjoy free time to explore before your flight back to Santiago in the afternoon.

 Nov 25